nailiable/nailiable/EN_US.md

 <br>

 ## About me 🌈
-A dirty university student in Guangzhou,China.
-TypeScript's crazier.
+A rubbish university student in Guangzhou,China.
+A TypeScript's fullstack crazier.

-`self-taught's technologies` & `amination`。
+`self-taught's technologies` & love `amination`。

 ## Technologies 📲